hadigouas/hadigouas/README.md

 ## About Me

 Hello!
-I'm Gouas Mohammed el Hadi, a passionate mobile developer with a background in computer science.
-I am a student at the University of Kasdi Merbah, where I honed my skills and developed a deep interest in mobile application development.
+I'm Gouas Mohammed el Hadi, a passionate mobile developer currently studying computer science at the University of Kasdi Merbah.
+I am continuously honing my skills and developing a deep interest in mobile application development.

 ## Education